 It’s named after coins

 The name comes from two coins from the era.
 Guess what they are?
-Of course, the penny (the small wheel) and the farthing (the big wheel).
+The farthing (the small wheel) and the penny (the big wheel).
 Makes sense.

 They were faster than traditional bicycles of the time